Bullet Rogan

 Rogan's early baseball career took place in the U.S. Army, where he played for a famous team in the all-black 25th Infantry.
 After joining the Kansas City Monarchs, he was the top pitcher and one of the best hitters on a team that won three pennants from 1923 to 1925 and the 1924 Colored World Series.
-He became a playing manager in 1926 and led his team to another league title in 1929.
+In addition to pitching and hitting, Rogan started managing in 1926 and led his team to another league title in 1929.